kamranmuazzam/uloom/documents/questionbank/surgery/II/solved/II-A_B-solved.typ

 #answer[*Diagnosis* : Bacterial Keratitis]
 2. What investigations will you do to diagnose the case? \// How will you confirm the case
 #answer[*Investigations*
-+ Slit‑lamp examination - to assess size, depth, margins, hypopyon, and surrounding cornea.
++ Slit-lamp examination - to assess size, depth, margins, hypopyon, and surrounding cornea.
 + Fluorescein staining: demonstrates epithelial defect (bright green area).
 + Corneal scraping (from ulcer base and edge):
   - Gram stain - detect bacteria.